Standard Operational Guidelines Greenwood Township Volunteer Fire Department

 Section 9.
 All training including other agencies, and yearly refresher courses must

 be approved by the Chief or Assistant Chief and only scheduled

 classroom time will be compensated at the normal run rate with

 classroom time verified by the instructor.

 Article VI Attendance Requirement

 Section 1.
 Any member who shall be un-excused from more than 50% of meetings

-and drills and one paged Fire Department call during any 6 month period
+and drills and has not responded to two Fire Department call during a calendar year

 is subject to a review by the officers.
 The Administrative Assistant shall